Bird watching in Jordan

 The wetlands of Azraq, out in the Eastern Desert is a favoured stopping off point not just for waterbirds but many other species, including raptors attracted by the wealth of prey.
 Depending on when you visit, some of the bird species you might see in Azraq are Cranes, Desert Lark, Temmiink's Horned Lark, Hoopoe Lark, Trumpeter Finch and Desert Wheatear.

-Birds of prey are well represented in the Dana Reserve too; there are many migratory species, as well as Bonelli's Eagle, which breed there.
-Dana is also a good place to spot Syrian Serin.
-At times, the skies of Jordan are full as the dramatic spectacle of thousands of Black Kites, Steppe Eagles and Steppe Buzzards pass overhead.
+Birds of prey are well represented in the Visit Dana Reserve too; there are many migratory species, as well as Bonelli's Eagle, which breed there.
+Dana is also a good place to spot Syrian serin.
+At times, the skies of Jordan are full as the dramatic spectacle of thousands of black kites, steppe eagles and steppe buzzards soar overhead.